-Now that we’ve ruled out a few options, let’s look at some favours that are guaranteed to go down a treat.
+Now that we’ve ruled out a few options, let’s look at 5 favours that are guaranteed to go down a treat.

 These are fantastic because everyone uses soap, one way or another.
 If they’re all-natural and vegan-friendly then they will also suit most skin types.
 Have them packed into little individual cardboard boxes or tie a bow of twine around them, and the presentation is done!